Denveous/TalonLite/README.md

 ## Usage Instructions 📋

 > **Caution:**
-> ⚠️ TalonX is designed to be used on **freshly installed Windows 11 systems**.
-Using TalonX on an already in-use system or any older versions of Windows is not guaranteed to work and may cause some apps to stop functioning properly or lead to system corruption! ⚠️
+> ⚠️ TalonLite is designed to be used on **freshly installed Windows 11 systems**.
+Using TalonLite on an already in-use system or any older versions of Windows is not guaranteed to work and may cause some apps to stop functioning properly or lead to system corruption! ⚠️

-1. **Download** the latest version from the [Releases](https://github.com/Denveous/TalonX/releases/tag/Windows) page. 📥
+1. **Download** the latest version from the [Releases](https://github.com/Denveous/TalonLite/releases/tag/Windows) page. 📥
 2. **Temporarily** disable **Windows Defender** 🛡️.
-3. **Run** `TalonX.exe`. 🖥️
+3. **Run** `TalonLite.exe`. 🖥️
 4. **Follow** the on-screen prompts to debloat your Windows system. 🛠️
 5. **Enjoy** a cleaner, faster Windows experience! 🎉